particle1331/M1-tensorflow-benchmark/README.md

 ## Extending the results

-The code for running the benchmarks and consolidating the results in a plot is written so that it can easily incorporate results for new tests.
+Adding new benchmark results to the above plot is easy:

 1. Run `python run.py <YOUR_ENV_NAME>`.
 2. Run `plot_results.py`.
 Open `results.png`.
 A line graph of your results should be added to the above plot. 🎉

-For step 1, the name can be any short string.
+The name in step 1 can be any short string.
 This will also be its label in the resulting plot.
 Make sure to wrap around `""` if there are spaces.
 The resulting CSV file should be alongside the other `results_*.csv` files for step 2 to work.

 <br>